 In the pastoral and scenic landscape of the Hegau region at the southern fringe of Germany, traces of climatic changes from the last ice age collide with recent man-made environmental transformations.
 I grew up in this region and have always been fascinated by its landscape which is modeled by volcanic activities and reshaped by glaciers.
 Ice and meltwater carved out basins or valleys and sculpted volcanic mountains as well as jurassic rocks.
-In between 2019 and 2021, I kept coming back to four places which make me feel that the forces of nature are much stronger than the forces of humans.
-Today, these places are of course also altered by the human hand and show more or less subtle scars.
-The photographic work "Tipping Point" explores the contemporary characteristics of these four places and various human and non-human influences on the landscape.
+Today, the area is of course also heavily altered by the human hand and shows more or less subtle scars.
+With a focus on human and non-human influences on the landscape, the series „Tipping Point“ explores the contemporary characteristics of four places in the Hegau region.

-8 diptychs, pigment prints on fine art paper, various sizes.
+8 diptychs, pigment prints on wood, various sizes.

 additional documentary and archival materials, inkjet prints, wallpapers, various sizes.